MultiSafepay/docs/content/payments/methods/banks/ing-home-pay/about.md

 ---
-title: "About ING Home Pay"
+title: "About ING Home'Pay"
-breadcrumb_title: 'About ING Home Pay'
+breadcrumb_title: "About ING Home'Pay"
 weight: 10
 meta_title: "About ING Home'Pay - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."